martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 The retrieval side of the functionality is relatively straight forwards and should lead to little discussion:

-* To obtain a list of installed Lights, request URL `~/api/lights` using HTTP `GET`.
-This would be a Request-Response style message returning a HTTP `200` and a JSON array of Light objects (Id, Description and perhaps current state: on or off)
+* To obtain a list of installed Lights, request URL `~/api/lights` using `HTTP GET`.
+This would be a Request-Response style message returning a `HTTP 200` and a JSON array of Light objects (Id, Description and perhaps current state: on or off)
 * To obtain information about an individual Light, request URL `~/api/lights/{light-id}` using HTTP `GET`.
-This Request-Response would return either HTTP `404` (not found) or HTTP `200` along with a JSON Object representing a Light object (Id, Description and current state)
+This Request-Response would return either `HTTP 404 (not found)` or `HTTP 200 (OK)` along with a JSON Object representing a Light object (Id, Description and current state)
-*

 It is most often the case that retrieval parts of an API will use the Request-Response Message Pattern.